-Kim Jong Un has been demonstrating a different style of leadership from his father, although his ultimate goal of seeking respect and safety for his regime may not differ at all.
+While Kim Jong Un has been demonstrating a different style of leadership from his father, his ultimate goal of seeking respect and safety for his regime does not differ at all.
 He is trying to emulate his grandfather by appearing communicative and benevolent in public.
 However, this does not mean any change in ideology or leadership.
-The way he became visibly emotional during his speech at the 75th anniversary of the Workers Party is another indication of his different style (Reuters, 12 October 2020).
 Kim Jong Un has been proclaimed the "Great Successor" and has been given the titles "Supreme Leader" and "Supreme Commander of the Armed Forces".
 More importantly, he holds key positions in all important powerhouses (party, state and army) through his role as First Secretary of Korea's Workers' Party.
 The 8th Korean Workers' Party (KWP) Congress took place in January 2021, further cementing Kim Jong Un's leadership.
-He has now been given the title of "General Secretary of the KWP" (AP News, 11 January 2021).
+He has been given the title of "General Secretary of the KWP" (AP News, 11 January 2021).
 This title is more significant than it looks at first sight.
 Kim Jong Un's father had been named the "eternal General Secretary" when he passed away.
 By taking on this new title in a time of (economic) hardship for North Korea shows how strong Kim Jong Un's position is and that he is consolidating his rule.

-Hopes that Kim Jong Un would choose a path of reform diminished in the course of 2012 and 2013 after economic reforms were not pursued and after continued nuclear and rocket tests.
-Nevertheless, informal private economy flourished and helped the country and its people to survive, but that was before the borders with China were closed due to COVID-19.
-After successfully mastering ballistic and nuclear tests, Kim Jong Un started what could be called a

-'diplomatic offensive', beginning with a meeting with the Chinese president and secretary-general of the Communist Party, Xi Jinping.
-This change of course which has also led him to meet several times with the US president and the South Korean president and once with the Russian president, was arguably caused by the effect of the international sanctions against the regime.
-The fact that Xi Jinping visited Kim Jong Un in Pyongyang in June 2019, making it the fifth meeting in 15 months, acknowledges the fact that China is most likely North Korea's closest and only ally, although not always a happy one (The Guardian, 20 June 2019).
-All those meetings failed to change the situation of the country or ease the international tension.
-In the WWL 2022 reporting period, the overall relations seem to have warmed again, not least illustrated by the fact that the two countries pledged to extend the 1961 'mutual friendship treaty' for a further 20 years (Jamestown Foundation, 17 August 2021).
+Hopes that Kim Jong Un would choose a path of reform diminished in the course of 2012 and 2013 after economic reforms were not pursued and after continued nuclear tests and missile launches.
+At least 14 tests of various types of rocket took place in the months January-June 2022 alone (see above: Recent history) which shows that regime survival is the highest priority and Kim Jong Un will do anything to stay visible and of significance on the regional and international stage, especially after his 'diplomatic offensive' largely failed to bring results: Beginning with a meeting with the Chinese president and secretary-general of the Communist Party, Xi Jinping, this also led him to meet several times with the US president and the South Korean president and once with the Russian president.
+This offensive was arguably caused by the effect of the international sanctions against the regime.
+The fact that Xi Jinping visited Kim Jong Un in Pyongyang in June 2019, making it the fifth meeting in 15 months, indicates that China is most likely North Korea's closest and only ally, although not always a happy one (The Guardian, 20 June 2019).
+All those meetings failed to change the situation in the country and ease the international tension.
+In 2021, relations between North Korea and China seemed to warm up again, not least illustrated by the fact that the two countries pledged to extend the 1961 'mutual friendship treaty' for a further 20 years (Jamestown Foundation, 17 August 2021).

 The most visible sign of the inter-Korean 'new normal' to date was North Korea's demolition of the liaison office in Kaesong in June 2020, which Kim Jong Un's sister, Kim Yo Jong, had threatened would take place (BBC News, 16 June 2020).
-The fact that it was she who announced this step and that her brother had been absent from public view for some time in 2020, led to speculations about the leader's health (heart surgery?) and his sister's role as a potential successor (Daily NK, 21 April 2020).
-Such speculation usually proves fruitless (KINU, 6 July 2020), given the opaqueness of the leadership system; besides, Kim Jong Un made it very clear who was calling the shots when he put planned military action against South Korea on hold (38North,

-25 June 2020).
-Another example was the widely noted fact that his sister has not been given a permanent seat in the politburo as many observers had expected (Reuters, 11 January 2021).
-However, this is not necessarily to be seen as form of demotion: Kim Yo Jong remains an influential adviser and does not need formal titles for wielding influence, due to her familial affiliation.
+There is always a lot of speculation about promotions and demotions, and one example has been the widely noted fact that his sister has not been given a permanent seat in the Politburo as many observers had expected (Reuters, 11 January 2021).
+However, this is not necessarily to be seen as form of demotion: Kim Yo Jong remains an influential adviser and is the only female member of the State Affairs Commission (Daily News Brief, 1 October 2021).
+She does not need formal titles for wielding influence, due to her familial affiliation.